 What’s included in the support agreement

-What if I want to end this monthly contract
+What if I want to end our monthly contract

 You need to ask in writing for the support or service contract to be ended allowing 30 days notice.
 Don’t just lock us out of your hosting account without telling us or we’ll continue to bill you.

 Termination of the support contract also implies termination of your hosting contract if you are hosting with us, so before the contract ends, you will need to arrange alternative hosting, but we’re happy to provide everything you need to move smoothly.